 First up, an appetizer – Grilled Eggplant Dip

 Grilled Eggplant Dip (can be done a day ahead of time) – This dish is a hit as an appetizer.
-The smokiness of the grill combined with some smoked paprika gives this baba ghanoush-like recipe some extra flavor.
+The smokiness of the grill mixed with some smoked paprika gives this baba ghanoush-like recipe some extra flavor.

 Ingredients (will serve 4-6 people)